Grief and Community Support Programs

 Compassionate Conversations

 Trained bereavement volunteers will arrange for regular calls with grieving family members to offer a supportive, compassionate ear as their grief journey unfolds.
-If issues arise that are more in-depth or require further support, volunteers will engage our social work team and additional grief support resources will be recommended.
+These calls create space for individual to share openly, and process there emotions.
+If issues arise that are more in-depth or require further support, volunteers will engage our social work team to ensure timely referrals and additional supports will be advised.

 Expressive Arts